-The nonmetal elements occupy the upper righthand corner of the periodic table.
-These elements have similar chemical properties that differ from the elements considered metals.
+The nonmetal elements occupy the upper right-hand corner of the periodic table.
+Nonmetals include the nonmetal group, the halogens, and the noble gases.
+These elements have similar chemical properties to each other that distinguish them from the elements that are considered metals.

 Properties of nonmetals include: